luispdm/chainlink-sdet-project/README.md

 ## Configuration
 As of 06/2020, the WebSocket address and the test parallelization are configurable.
-You must either create a file named `config.yml` under the `config` directory or pass-in the environment variables.
+You must create a file named `config.yml` under the `config` directory or pass-in the corresponding environment variables.

 Config file example:
 ```yaml